yoctoproject/poky/documentation/profile-manual/usage.rst

 .. note::

-   SystemTap, which uses ``crosstap``, assumes you can establish an ssh connection to the remote target.
-Please refer to the crosstap wiki page for details on verifying ssh connections.
-Also, the ability to ssh into the target system is not enabled by default in ``*-minimal`` images.
+   SystemTap, which uses ``crosstap``, assumes you can establish an SSH connection to the remote target.
+Please refer to the crosstap wiki page for details on verifying SSH connections.
+Also, the ability to SSH into the target system is not enabled by default in ``*-minimal`` images.

-So essentially what you need to do is build an SDK image or image with ``tools-profile`` as detailed in the ":ref:`profile-manual/intro:General Setup`" section of this manual, and boot the resulting target image.
+Therefore, what you need to do is build an SDK image or image with ``tools-profile`` as detailed in the ":ref:`profile-manual/intro:General Setup`" section of this manual, and boot the resulting target image.

 .. note::